Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "I set up a rule to ban users after the first incorrect captcha.
-This is to eliminate any bots.
-Is this too strict?
-What rule do most projects use?" %}

-Indeed, this rule is probably too strict.
-Even the most careful user can make a mistake, so you probably want to relax the rule.
-Besides the requester-specific bans, we have system processes that ban users who regularly fail captcha checks in Toloka.

-{% endcut %}

 {% cut "The pool has an overlap and majority vote set up, but some fraudulent user opens the task suites, does nothing, and submits empty assignments.
 Could this cheater get more tasks from the pool before the results of other Tolokers are known?
 Could a user quickly click through a lot of task suites before the majority vote is accumulated to ban the cheater?" %}

 Yes, unfortunately, this can happen.
 This is why we recommend that you offer a training task or exam before the general task.
 In this case, only those people who showed good performance at the previous stage are selected for the main pool.